Legal Representation for Victims of Railroad and Train Collisions

 Legal claims relating to train accidents are very complicated, often involving the responsibility of multiple parties.
 Train accidents are also subject to different laws, standards, and statutes of limitations than other types of vehicle accident claims.
 For this reason, you need an experienced train accident attorney should you or a family member be injured in a train accident.

 Crowe Arnold & Majors, LLP has over 25 years of experience representing Texas injury victims and their families.
 During that time, we’ve recovered more than $110,000,000 on behalf of our clients.
-To pursue the settlement you deserve, call our Dallas accident lawyers today at (800) 738-4046 for a free case evaluation.
+To pursue the settlement you deserve, call a Dallas personal injury lawyer from our firm today at (800) 738-4046 for a free case evaluation.

 Types of Train Accidents